Nerf: History

 The company continued to add to the Nerf line until they handed control to Kenner Products, a sister company.
 In 1987, Kenner was bought by the Tonka Corporation, which itself was purchased by Hasbro in 1991, which then became the owner of Nerf.
 Throughout the 1990s and early 2000s, the Nerf brand served under the subsidiaries OddzOn and Larami before Hasbro took full control of the brand.

+Nerf released the first foam dart blaster in 1992.
 Over the years, Nerf has continued to expand the line, adding new looks to existing products, with later lines of Nerf products ranging from sport balls and foam dart blasters to video games and accessories.

-In February 2013, Hasbro announced the release of its "Rebelle" line, a sub-line aimed at girls, with its first products released in fall of 2013.
+In February 2013, Hasbro announced the launch of a new product line called Rebelle, designed to appeal to a female demographic.
+The line featured blasters with aesthetics and color schemes distinct from other Nerf lines, while maintaining internal mechanics similar to the N-Strike Elite series.
+The first Rebelle products were released later that year.

-In November 2013, POW!
-Books published The Ultimate Nerf Blaster Book.
-Written by Nathaniel Marunas, the book highlights the history of Nerf and provides details on every N-Strike, Dart Tag, and Vortex blaster produced at the time of the book's release.
+Later in November 2013, POW!
+Books released The Ultimate Nerf Blaster Book, written by Nathaniel Marunas.
+The publication chronicled the brand’s evolution and provided detailed information on all N-Strike, Dart Tag, and Vortex blasters available at the time of release.

-In 2015, the Rival line of blasters was first released.
-The first products released were the Rival Apollo XV-700 and the Rival Zeus MXV-1200.
-These blasters fire a new type of ammunition, known as "High Impact Rounds", which are small foam balls that can reach a higher velocity than foam darts.
-The Rival line is targeted towards an older audience, with each product listing the age of 14+ on the box.
+In 2015, Nerf introduced the Rival series, aimed at older users seeking greater performance.
+The initial blasters in this line, the Apollo XV-700 and Zeus MXV-1200, fired a new type of foam ammunition called High Impact Rounds—spherical projectiles capable of reaching higher velocities than traditional darts.
+Rival products are generally recommended for ages 14 and up.

-In 2021, the Hyper line of blasters was announced.
-Initial products included the Hyper Rush-40, Hyper Siege-50, and Hyper Mach-100.
-Hyper rounds are similar in design to Rival rounds, but are smaller and made of a thermoplastic elastomer material that is more rubber-like than the foam used in Rival rounds.
+Continuing its innovation in foam-based ammunition, Nerf unveiled the Hyper series in 2021.
+The initial offerings—Hyper Rush-40, Hyper Siege-50, and Hyper Mach-100—featured a new type of round similar in concept to Rival’s, but smaller and composed of a thermoplastic elastomer material, offering a more rubber-like texture compared to traditional foam.

 Products

 Nerf Blasters

 Nerf's most popular product type are Nerf blasters, which are toy plastic guns that shoot foam darts.
-These darts have different-style tips, including Velcro-tipped in order to stick to Nerf vests (typically shipped with Dart Tag blasters), suction cup darts designed to stick to smooth surfaces, streamlined darts to fit into magazines (referred to as clips by Nerf), some able to whistle in flight, Darts may also have different colors, such as colors that reflect certain sub-lines, camouflage, and glow in the dark.
-Most Nerf blasters also have rails, known as tactical rails, which can accommodate different attachments, as well as special adapters such barrel and stock adapters.
+These darts have different-style tips, including Velcro-tipped in order to stick to Nerf vests (typically shipped with Dart Tag blasters), suction cup darts designed to stick to smooth surfaces, streamlined darts to fit into magazines (referred to as clips by Nerf), and darts able to whistle in flight.
+Darts may also have different colors, such as colors that reflect certain sub-lines, camouflage, and glow in the dark.
+Most Nerf blasters also have rails, known as tactical rails, which can accommodate different attachments, as well as special adapters such as barrel and stock adapters.
 The "N-strike" sub-line was launched in 2004, and is styled more like a real weapon than previous Nerf products.
 It was updated in 2012 as N-Strike Elite.

+In 2023, Nerf launched the Elite Jr. series, aimed at younger users, featuring simplified internal mechanisms, bright colors, and larger triggers for easier operation.